+If you’ve never hosted an online piano workshop, put it on your list of piano studio events to try!
 I am excited to introduce the author of this guest post, Jennifer Bowman.
 She is a composer and piano teacher who organized a fully-online piano workshop with composer Christopher Norton.
-Please enjoy Jennifer’s article on how she arranged this highly successful online event for her piano studio in the midst of the COVID-19 pandemic.
+Please enjoy Jennifer’s article on how she arranged this highly successful online event for her piano studio.

 Luckily, our end of the year theme was “hits,” which in my studio means Für Elise, Clair de lune, that sort of thing.
 So, that worked well for our May Zoom recital because the audience was familiar with the music, and we ended the school year in as positive a way possible.